 StoryQuest brings together a team of Washington College students who learn to collect first-person oral histories and share them via performances, presentations, exhibitions, and a digital audio archive.
 Our interviewees have ranged from World War II veterans to Chesapeake watermen to participants in the Civil Rights movement.

-The art of oral history offers skills that students in many different fields—not just history—can bring to their academic and professional lives.
+The art of oral history provides skills that students in many different fields—not just history—can bring to their academic and professional lives.
 It develops communication and interviewing abilities as well as technical and multimedia expertise.
-Best of all, StoryQuest offers opportunities to meet some fascinating people, hear their stories, and preserve these for future generations.
+Best of all, StoryQuest provides opportunities to meet fascinating people, hear their stories, and preserve these for future generations.